Follow TV Tropes

 • Hot Consort: Persephone for the Merovingian, played by Monica Bellucci.

-• The rave scene which is essentially Three Minutes of Writhing en masse for all of Zion interspersed with clips of Neo and Trinity having sex, the camera making sure to include full body shots of the two actors.
+• The rave scene which feels like Three Minutes of Writhing en masse for all of Zion interspersed with clips of Neo and Trinity having sex, the camera making sure to include full body shots of the two actors.

 • The scene in which the main trio meets Merovingian, which includes him feeding a woman in a tight-fitting pink dress (as a Call-Back to the iconic Lady in Red scene from the first film) a piece of cake laced with the program equivalent of an aphrodisiac.
 Though it's all rendered using scrolling code, the camera goes up her skirt to show the aphrodisiac's effect.